Rudxain/eso-math.rs/README.md

 ## Purpose

-I want this to be practical and educational library, with some focus in recreational math and NT.
-I also want to add better support for the `BigInt`data type.
+I want this to be used for recreational math, NT, and educational stuff, with a few practical use cases.
 ## Usage and directory tree

 If you want to import individual modules, import from [`lib`](./src/lib).
 If you want the whole lib, import [main `index`](./src/index.js).
 For polyfills related with the lib use [`polyfills`](./src/polyfill.js).
 The [`helper`](./src/helper) dir is for *internal use* only, **don't import** it.